michaeljohns2/CommunityTable/Project Setup Notes.md

 One option is to manually drop the WAR file into a Tomcat 8 webapps folder on a local server and run it (tested on Tomcat 8 / Windows 10 machine).
 To have IntelliJ generate a WAR file on Make go to File->Project Structure->Artifacts and check "Build on Make".

 ### Option -2
 Another option is to run the provided pom plugin `mvn tomcat7:run` (you can set this up as a run config in your IDE or run from the command line).Note: this mvn command works with Tomcat 7 and 8 (we are using 8); it uses the embedded Tomcat jars configured in the pom.
 These instructions were adapted from this [blog post](http://viralpatel.net/blogs/embed-tomcat-maven-project-run-tomcat-maven/).
+More on the plugin settings can be found [here](http://tomcat.apache.org/maven-plugin-trunk/tomcat7-maven-plugin/run-mojo.html).

 ## Mongo

-Setting Up and Running Mongo in Docker (throw away instances) If you have docker locally, you can run the following commands: host (launch container) --> `docker run --rm -it -p 27017:27017 -h mongo --name test_mongo mongo:latest bash -c mongod` host (get container ip address) --> `docker inspect test_mongo | grep IPAddress` host (edit hosts file) --> add `<container_ip> Mongo` to /etc/hosts container (kill processing, this will erase data) --> `Ctrl+C` to stop mongod and exit the container
+### Setting Up and Running Mongo in Docker (throw away instances)
+If you have docker locally, you can run the following commands:

+1. host (launch container) --> `docker run --rm -it -p 27017:27017 -h mongo --name test_mongo mongo:latest bash -c mongod`
+1. host (get container ip address) --> `docker inspect test_mongo | grep IPAddress`
+1. host (edit hosts file) --> add `<container_ip> Mongo` to /etc/hosts
+1. container (kill processing, this will erase data) --> `Ctrl+C` to stop mongod and exit the container

 ## Server.properties